gaseri/website/docs/en/tutorials/gromacs/5-umbrella/index.md

 We're pretty much reusing the parameter files from the first few tutorials, except we'll be adding a section on center-of-mass (COM) pulling.
 The pull code is how we'll keep our methanes a specified distance apart.
-There are probably a few different ways to set this up, but for this system we'll manually specify each distance we want for the two methanes.
+There are probably a few different ways to set this up, but for this system, we'll manually specify each distance we want for the two methanes.

 The parameter files for each step are [found here](mdp.tar.gz).